Engineering Favorable Propagation: Near-Field IRS Deployment for Spatial Multiplexing: IRS Deployment Strategy in Sparse MIMO

 The fundamental limitation of the far-field model is that users’ spatial signatures become perfectly correlated, which renders multi-user multiplexing ineffective.
 This motivates a transition to near-field analysis, where the spherical nature of the wavefront is explicitly taken into account.
 In this regime, which is characterized by the condition $l<\frac{2\left( D_{\mathrm{BS}}+D_{\mathrm{IRS}} \right) ^2}{\lambda}$, the path-length variations across the array elements are no longer linear.

-To accurately capture this wavefront curvature, we employ a second-order Taylor series expansion for the distance $d_{i,n}$ in \eqref{distance}:
+To accurately capture this wavefront curvature, we employ a Fresnel-type second-order Taylor expansion of the exact distance $d_{i,n}$ in \eqref{distance}, which is widely adopted in near-field spherical-wave modeling for extremely large-scale arrays \cite{lu1,r7}.
+Thus, $d_{i,n}$ can be approximated as

 To assess the attainable spatial multiplexing gain, we adopt the EDoF as a performance metric.
-For an aggregate multi-user channel matrix $\mathbf{H}=[\mathbf{h}_1, \dots, \mathbf{h}_K]$, the EDoF is defined as \cite{r29}
+For an aggregate multi-user channel matrix $\mathbf{H}=[\mathbf{h}_1, \dots, \mathbf{h}_K]$, the EDoF is defined as \cite{4418491}

 where an EDoF value approaching the number of users $K$ signifies spatially orthogonal channels suitable for multiplexing.
 To assess the fundamental capabilities of the propagation environment, we evaluate the expected EDoF, $\mathrm{E}[\varepsilon]$, by averaging over numerous realizations of i.i.d. random IRS phase shifts.
+A larger $\varepsilon$ indicates a more even eigenvalue distribution and hence a larger effective rank, implying better spatial separability among users.
+For a given aggregate channel power, it also corresponds to weaker inter-user correlation in the Gram matrix, meaning that the user channels are closer to being orthogonal.
+Therefore, $\varepsilon$ is a physically meaningful indicator of the spatial multiplexing capability of the cascaded channel.
+Under MRT, such channel decorrelation tends to reduce inter-user interference and improve the achievable sum-rate \cite{EDOF11}.

 The impact of leveraging near-field effects through sparse arrays is illustrated in Fig. \ref{EDoFv1}.
 The results demonstrate that array sparsity acts as a critical enabler for spatial multiplexing.
 Specifically, the conventional dense array configuration ($\zeta_{\text{BS}}=1, \zeta_{\text{IRS}}=1$) yields an expected EDoF that remains close to 1, which reflects the rank-deficient nature of the channel in this regime.
 In contrast, increasing the sparsity factors substantially enhances the EDoF.
 This improvement stems from the expanded effective apertures, which accentuate the wavefront curvature and generate distinct spatial signatures for users.
 Furthermore, this gain diminishes as the IRS-BS distance increases, confirming that the high degrees of freedom are intrinsically tied to the near-field propagation conditions.